extreal-dev/-Extreal.Integration.Chat.Vivox/README.md

 ## How to test

-1. Create ScriptableObject `ChatConfig` and fill out the fields with vivox credential information.
+1. Create ScriptableObject `ChatConfig` from the Create Assets menu in the `/Extreal/Integration.Chat.Vivox/ChatConfig` directory and fill out the fields with vivox credential information.
 1. Open `Main` scene and put ScriptableObject above into the field `ChatConfig` of the component `ChatConfigProvider` in the GameObject `ChatConfigProvider`.
 1. Open `Build Settings` and put `Main` scene into `Scenes In Build`.
 1. Run `Extreal.Integration.Chat.Vivox.Test.dll`.